 Years ago, I had a client who actually used to say, “Fire!
 Aim!
 Ready!” when he was issuing some decree or other.
 This business owner acknowledged he was shooting from the hip, reacting suddenly and without considering the impact of his words or his actions.

-Often there would be collateral damage, when his of-the-moment command or policy didn’t account for all the aspects of a situation or account for other initiatives that were already under way.
-Too frequently, employees ended up doing double work, cleaning up whatever original, irksome circumstance he was trying to remedy, plus calming whatever chaos the owner had created after thrusting himself into the middle without analysis or deliberation.
+Often there would be collateral damage, when his of-the-moment command or policy didn’t account for all the aspects of a situation or other initiatives that were already under way.
+Too frequently, employees ended up doing double work, cleaning up whatever chaos the owner had created after thrusting himself into the middle without analysis or deliberation.

 Some senior execs don’t have the intestinal fortitude to hear about problems or opportunities.
 Others tend to hold their fire until the situation is appropriately researched or delegated to the right decision-makers.
 But many leaders still want to be the one to announce that a need has been handled or a problem resolved.
 The urge to demonstrate power can turn even tough businesspeople into people-pleasers who try to satisfy the most recently aggrieved party rather than evaluate the facts and merits of the situation.